IRS Clarifies Home Sales Rules

 For many of us, the equity that we have built up in our homes represents a comfortable nest egg for the future.
-At retirement many people sell the family residence and move to smaller, less expensive home.
+At retirement, many people sell the family primary residence defined and move to a smaller, less expensive home.
 The freed-up money, thereafter invested, may be a valuable source of retirement income or allow for a substantial down payment on a second home.

 Help from Uncle Sam

 The gain from the sale of your home is, potentially, subject to the capital gains tax.
 But a generous exclusion from that tax is available—$500,000 for married couples ($250,000 for singles).
 And this tax break is generous not only in an amount: There is no age requirement imposed for taking advantage of the exclusion, and in the right conditions, there is the opportunity to use the exclusion once every two years.